Woman with glasses sitting by window stares pensively at cell phone in hand

 1. Your credit card closing date is the last day of your billing cycle.

-2. Your credit card statement is generated at the end of your closing date, and the due date is at least 21 days later.
+2. Your credit card statement generates at the end of your closing date, and the due date is at least 21 days later.

-3. If you don’t pay your credit card's minimum payment between the closing date and the due date, you may incur interest and late fees.
+3. If you don’t pay your credit card’s minimum payment between the closing date and the due date, you may incur a late fee.

 What is a credit card closing date?

-The credit card closing date is the last day of your credit card's billing cycle.
-On your credit card's closing date, your credit card company adds up all of your transactions from the last month, and any interest charges you owe, and generates a credit card statement.
-Any purchases that have not been posted to your account by the end of that day will now be part of the next billing cycle.
+The credit card closing date is the last day of the billing cycle on your credit card.
+On the credit card’s closing date, your credit card issuer adds up all of the transactions from the last month, plus any interest charges, and generates your credit card bill, or billing statement.
+Any pending purchases, payments, or credits that haven’t yet posted to the account by the end of that day will now be part of the next billing cycle.

 What is the difference between your credit card closing date and payment due date?